kitdallege/hs-screenshot/README.md

 * debug
 * manta

-If you do plan to use Manta currently its configured via settings environment variables.
+If you do plan to use Manta currently its configured via setting environment variables.

     $MANTA_USER
     $MANTA_URL